dynamicguy/mw-docs/website/versioned_docs/version-0.0.1/architecture/products.md

 ## Overview

 Consider a book store.
-One of your products is a book titled “Introduction to MajorityWorld”.
+One of your products is a book titled “Introduction to DrikGallery”.

 The book is available in hard and soft cover, so there would be _2 product variants_.